 In a marketplace that’s flooded with choice, successful makers employ various techniques to rise above the noise.
 One of the most effective?
 Identifying their “ideal customer.”
 Your ideal customer is the customer you prefer to work with.
 It’s who you ultimately envision buying your product.
+It’s that customer who’s passed KYC verification through companies like Fully-Verified each and every time seamlessly.
 Spending some time carefully scrutinizing your target audience will not only save time and money, it will help ensure that all of those marketing arrows you’re launching land directly on their bullseye.

 THE BENEFITS OF IDEAL CUSTOMER IDENTIFICATION

 • It ensures that you don’t dilute your brand messaging or product offerings in an effort to appeal to everyone.
 If you do, then you virtually ensure that you actually appeal to no one.

 • It reduces your marketing budget and saving time by identifying precisely where your customers spend their time, so you can be right where they are.

 • It fortifies your marketing efforts by making your “bait” even tastier for your key audience.

 • It diminishes the likelihood that you’ll inadvertently mimic your competition.
 You’re going to find your own customer and your own voice!